 - It will improve the share price of the shares thus diverging the delisting fears from the company.

 - If a share price has fallen dramatically and stock having single digit share price is viewed as risky stock.
-A stock having the value of less than $ 1 is called a penny stock.
+A stock having a value of less than $ 1 is called a penny stock.
 There is a stigma attached to a penny stock and hence not many investors invest in such stocks.
-Thus to prevent the company from falling into penny stock category and thus avoiding the negative market sentiment, the company might opt for a stock split.
+Thus to prevent the company from falling into the penny stock category and thus avoiding the negative market sentiment, the company might opt for a stock split.

 - Further, the higher share price would help the company get attention from market analysts.
-Analysts tend to pay more attention to higher priced stocks in comparison to penny stocks.
+Analysts tend to pay more attention to higher-priced stocks in comparison to penny stocks.
 Thus more attention from market analysts tend to generate more investor interest in the stock.

 Journal Entries for a Reverse Stock Split

-There are no major journal entries that need to be passed by the company to perform a reverse stock split since the overall value of capital of the company remains constant.
+There are no major journal entries that need to be passed by the company to perform a reverse stock split since the overall value of the capital of the company remains constant.
 However, there is just one entry passed in the memorandum of the company to indicate that the numbers of shares outstanding have decreased.

 As stated above, there might be many motives behind a company going for the reverse stock split, each one having a different goal to achieve.
 In general, this kind of corporate action is perceived to be negative in the market.
-Having said that, whether a reverse stock split is a positive action or negative majorly depends on the type of the company and the situations under which such decision is being taken.
+Having said that, whether a reverse stock split is a positive action or negative majorly depends on the type of the company and the situations under which such a decision is being taken.
 Thus, investors should analyze the business and current changes in the company and industry of its operation before investing in the shares of the company who has recently gone for a stock split 1 for 2.

 This has been a guide to Reverse Stock Split and its definition.
 Here we also discuss how it works along with practical examples of the reverse stock split 1 for 2 and more.
 You can learn more about accounting from the following articles –